rcantini/rcantini.github.io/content/post/speech_emotion_detection/index.md

 ## Emotion detection
 Let's now move on how to use LSTM Neural Networks in Keras, in order to build our emotion detection application.
 Our dataset is the <a href="https://www.kaggle.com/piyushagni5/berlin-database-of-emotional-speech-emodb">Berlin Dataset of Emotional Speech (EMO-DB)</a>.
 For its construction 10 actors have been used, who were asked to read 10 portions of different text, simulating seven different emotions: **anger**, **boredom**, **disgust**, **anxiety**, **fear**, **happiness**, **sadness** and a **neutral** version, which does not belong to any emotional state.
-The recordings were made at a frequency of 48kHz, subsampled to 16kHz, inside anechoic chambers provided by the Department of Technical Acoustics of Berlin University, which are designed to minimize the distorting effect of noise.
+The recordings were made at a frequency of 48kHz, subsampled to 16kHz, inside anechoic chambers provided by the *Department of Technical Acoustics of Berlin University*, which are designed to minimize the distorting effect of noise.
 Classifying these recordings according to the expressed emotion is a quite challenging task, as the input data must be represented in an effective way and the patterns to be learned are quite complex.

 ## Feature extraction
 Features have been extracted from wav format audio files by exploiting **Librosa**, a Python package for music and audio analysis.
-In particular, I used the following 46 features:
+In particular, I used the following \\(46\\) features:
 - *Spectral centroid*: indicates where the centre of mass for a sound is located and is calculated as the weighted mean of the sound frequencies.
 - *Spectral contrast*: estimates the energy contrast by comparing the peak energy to the valley energy.
 - *Spectral bandwidth*: is the wavelength interval in which a spectral quantity is not less than half its maximum value.